Beautiful Flowers (Paper)

-Bend one end of the wire with pliers and insert top of stem into opening.
+Bend one end of the wire with pliers and insert the top of the stem into the opening.

-If the opening is narrower than your stem, put a small amount of hot glue on the stem, attach Q-tip and bind with floral tape or a narrow strip of paper.
+If the opening is narrower than your stem, put a small amount of hot glue on the stem, attach swab and bind it with floral tape or a narrow strip of paper.

 Two layers of tissue paper the same color as your flower is a good choice.
 Use caution; hot glue is hot.

-Cover wire by stretching a piece floral tape over the top and twisting the wire until the stem is entirely covered.
-(I opted not to color the buds as it saved time.
-They will not be visible but coloring them is still an option).
+To cover wire, stretch a piece floral tape over the top and twist the wire until the stem is entirely covered.
+To save time, I opted not to color the buds.

 A package of 180 pieces Craft Wire Stems cost $1.50 at the dollar store.
 They are soft and easy to bend but strong enough to support the weight of the flower.

 1 strip of 2 1/4 x 20 inches tissue paper